turbolinks/turbolinks-classic/README.md

 ===========
 [![Build Status](https://travis-ci.org/rails/turbolinks.svg?branch=master)](https://travis-ci.org/rails/turbolinks)

 Turbolinks makes following links in your web application faster.
-Instead of letting the browser recompile the JavaScript and CSS between each page change, it keeps the current page instance alive and replaces only the body and the title in the head.
+Instead of letting the browser recompile the JavaScript and CSS between each page change, it keeps the current page instance alive and replaces only the body (or parts of) and the title in the head.
 Think CGI vs persistent process.

-This is similar to [pjax](https://github.com/defunkt/jquery-pjax), but instead of worrying about what element on the page to replace, and tailoring the server-side response to fit, we replace the entire body.
+This is similar to [pjax](https://github.com/defunkt/jquery-pjax), but instead of worrying about what element on the page to replace and tailoring the server-side response to fit, we replace the entire body by default, and let you specify which elements to replace on an opt-in basis.
 This means that you get the bulk of the speed benefits from pjax (no recompiling of the JavaScript or CSS) without having to tailor the server-side response.
 It just works.

 Do note that this of course means that you'll have a long-running, persistent session with maintained state.
 That's what's making it so fast.
 But it also means that you may have to pay additional care not to leak memory or otherwise bloat that long-running state.
 That should rarely be a problem unless you're doing something really funky, but you do have to be aware of it.
 Your memory leaking sins will not be swept away automatically by the cleansing page change any more.